loueque/UserSnippets/README.md

 # User-Snippets
-Snippet name(s) that generate code, good for modules.
+Snippet names that generate code, good for modules, and for starters that want a kickstart.
 NOTE: I WILL NOT ADD THE ABILITY FOR USERS TO ADD / REMOVE SNIPPETS, ALL ARE HAND WRITTEN ATM.

 ---